 - Take out the chenna on a clean surface.

-- Add powdered sugar, milk powder and cardamom powder.
+- Add powdered sugar, milk powder, saffron soaked in milk and cardamom powder.

 - Mash with the heels of your hands for a minute.

-- Take a non stick pan and cook the chenna for a minute, to remove all the excess moisture.
+- Take a non stick pan and cook the chenna for a few minutes, to remove all the excess moisture.